Table of Contents

 It is quite surprising to know that the most popular and widely used proprietary trading funds promote short-term intraday traders but do not present the same opportunity to long-term traders.

 The5ers’ next-generation proprietary funding program is a fund that happily welcomes swing forex traders in abundance.
-The program provides its evaluation test on live trading accounts, with a profit-sharing scheme.
-Overnight and over the weekend trading is allowed, and traders can trade up to the full leverage potential in forex trading, by adding on to secured unrealized profits.
+The program is on a live trading account from the beginning, with a profit-sharing scheme.
+Overnight and over-the-weekend trading is allowed also during news, and traders can trade up to the full leverage potential in forex trading by adding on to secured unrealized profits.